The experience of…

 Share

-With few expectations, Tan came to the Netherlands.
-He has since recovered from the culture shock.
-He enjoys the bicycle culture and salty licorice, but still marvels at the many narrow staircases.
+Tan came to the Netherlands with few expectations and has since recovered from the initial culture shock, embracing the cycling culture.
+However, he still marvels at the many narrow staircases.

 Why did you choose to come to the Netherlands?